The Dispute Resolution Review: Taiwan

 Taiwan is a civil law country.
 The legal system is hierarchical.
-The Constitution provides the basic rules of fundamental rights and duties, government organisation (including President, executive yuan, legislative yuan, judicial yuan, examination yuan and control yuan), powers between the central and local governments, system of local government, procedure to amend the Constitution and fundamental national policies.
+The Constitution provides the basic rules of fundamental rights and duties, government organisation (including the President, Executive Yuan, Legislative Yuan, Judicial Yuan, Examination Yuan and Control Yuan), powers between the central and local governments, the system of local government, the procedure to amend the Constitution and fundamental national policies.

 The procedures of litigation are governed by the Code of Civil Procedure (CCP) while the procedures of arbitration are governed by the Arbitration Law.
 The procedures of mediation are provided in the CCP and other laws, depending on the nature of a dispute.

 Taiwan is a country with 21 prefectures and one judicial system, which has three tiers.
-The Taiwanese judicial system comprises five types of courts: the Supreme Court, one High Court with five branches, 22 district courts, one Juvenile and Family Court and one Intellectual Property Court.
-(The Intellectual Property Court will be reorganised and turn into the Intellectual Property and Commercial Court (IPC Court) on 1 July 2021.
-See Section II.)
+The Taiwanese judicial system comprises five types of courts: the Supreme Court, one High Court with five branches, 22 district courts, one Juvenile and Family Court and one Intellectual Property and Commercial Court.

 The High Court has jurisdiction over appeals from the district courts as well as the Juvenile and Family Court.
 The High Court decides both legal and factual issues.